aws-amplify/amplify-js/docs/media/authentication_guide.md

 #### Customize UI

-In order to customize the UI for Federated Identities sign-in, you can use `withFederated` component.
+To customize the UI for Federated Identities sign-in, you can use `withFederated` component.
 The following code shows how you customize the login buttons and the layout for social sign-in.

 ```jsx
 import { withFederated } from 'aws-amplify-react';